Updated November 14th, 2022

 - For a brief discussion on charitable giving, check out this link on Tax-Efficient Charitable Planning.

 - Take advantage of the adoption tax credit for any qualified adoption expenses you paid.
-In 2020, you may be able to claim up to $14,300 per eligible child.
+In 2022, you may be able to claim up to $14,890 per eligible child.
 If the child has “special needs,” you may qualify for the full credit regardless of the amount of adoption expenses paid.
-The credit begins to phase out once your modified AGI exceeds $214,520 and it’s eliminated when your modified AGI reaches $254,520.
+The credit begins to phase out once your modified AGI exceeds $223,410 and it is eliminated when your modified AGI reaches $263,410.

 - Under the new law, itemized miscellaneous deductions have been eliminated.
 You can no longer deduct your tax prep fees or even your investment advisor fees.
 However, these fees may still be deductible as part of your business.
 Unreimbursed employee expenses are no longer allowed.
 Even casualty losses unless deemed a federal disaster may no longer be allowed.
-It’s much harder to itemize under the new law, but again, don’t forget to bunch deductions if you are able.
+It is much harder to itemize under the new law, but again, do not forget to bunch deductions if you are able.

-- Under the new law, Alimony will no longer be deductible for NEW divorces starting in 2019.
+- Under current law, Alimony will no longer be deductible for divorces starting in 2019.
 Although the deduction will be allowed for older divorce decrees, some divorced taxpayers may find it worthwhile to change their decrees.

 - Although you may hear politicians say that the individual mandate has been eliminated, however, it technically still exists in law and only the penalty has been reduced to ZERO starting in 2019.

-- Consider investing in Qualified Opportunity Zones (QOZ).
+- Take note: Currently on the tax deferral on gains until 2026 is available.
+Consider investing in Qualified Opportunity Zones (QOZ).
 These QOZ’s (many times in funds) can provide tax deferral and a partial tax exclusion benefit when investors use their gains from earlier investment transactions and reinvest the gains into QOZ’s.
 These rules are complex and the funds from other gains need to be re-invested within 180 days of the prior transaction.
 When done properly, investors receive a 15% step-up in basis and thus exclude some of their prior gains after 7 years (only 10% after 5 years).
 When investing in QOZ’s, make sure to evaluate the investment on its own merits and not solely on the tax benefits.
+In our opinion, the tax benefits should be the “icing on the cake” and not the primary driver for your desire to do the investment.
 If invested by the end of 2019, you will receive the full 15% (10% + 5%) step up in basis under current law, and if held for 10 years or more, any gain on the new QOZ will be excluded from taxes.
-Alert: Congress is aware of the short timeframe on the opportunity zones.
-They are considering extensions to give investors more time to meet the 7-year requirement.